Discretionary Overdraft Privilege

 - Set up Direct Deposit – with direct deposit, even if you can’t make it to the bank, you know your paycheck will.

-If an item is presented without sufficient funds in your account to pay it, we may, at our discretion, pay the item (creating an overdraft) or return the item (NSF).
+If an item is presented without sufficient funds in your account to pay it, we may, at our discretion, pay the item (creating a $28 overdraft fee) or return the item (creating a $28 Non Sufficient Funds fee).
+Discretionary Overdraft Privilege is not a line of credit.
 We encourage you to make careful records and practice good account management.
 This will help you to avoid creating an overdraft and incurring the resulting fees.